 In search of these strange mythological creatures, we will travel to the space-time of fantasy.
 In these deep caves, we will find everything gathered.
 So let’s move on!

 We are already inside the cave.
 It is slightly illuminated by the torch we are holding.
-The light from its flames in combination with the stalactites, form strange eerie shadows.
+The light from its flames in combination with the stalactites forms strange eerie shadows.

 So we reached the first level.
-It is not easy, the place is getting dark and narrow.
-It leads us to an opening, it is the entrance of the first chamber.
+It is difficult as the place is getting dark and narrow.
+It leads us to an opening that is the entrance of the first chamber.

-We first insert our head and look carefully inside.
+We first insert our heads and look carefully inside.

 There is a woman-like creature sitting in the center.
 She has snakes instead of hair, bat wings come out of her back and her hands end up in lighted torches.

-According to Hesiod, her mother was the goddess Nychta (Night).
-It is said that the goddess of Deception existed before gods and humans and that she always acted in the dark, where no one, not even Zeus himself, could resist her power.
+It is said that the goddess of Deception existed before gods and humans and that she always acted in the dark, where no one, not even Zeus himself could resist her power.

-She shows us a recess in the rock, from there we have to go if we want to go even lower.
+With her hand she shows us a recess in the rock, from there we have to go if we want to continue even lower.